patelkb99/cs4641-team36.github.io/README.md

 ## **Convolutional Neural Network**

 ### Approach
 We chose to use a convolutional neural network (CNN) for detecting IDC because of its ability to identify the defining spatial properties of images and because of its pervasiveness throughout fields involving image classification such as computer vision.
 Using a CNN, we were able to achieve a recall of x percent and an accuracy of y percent.
-Before training our CNN on our data, there were several preprocessing steps that needed to occur.
+We needed to preprocess our data in order to train our data on CNN before training our data.

-One of the initial observations of the data was that the number of positive samples was significantly lower than the number of negative samples.
+One of the initial observations of the data was that the number of positive samples was much lower than the number of negative samples.

 <!-- ![Graph 1.
 Ratio of Negative to Positive Samples](images/Graph_RatioP2N_CNN.png) -->
 <img src="images/white.jpg" width = "10"/>